sdrawkcabsemanympleh/gridiron-yampylytics/README.md

 NFL analytics toolkit with GM performance analysis, athletic scoring (YAS), and comprehensive NFL data from 1999-2025.

+The goal of this repository is to make this as easy as possible to get started.
+The idea is to make a simple tool that will pull the data you want and save them locally for you to explore with whatever tooling you want.
+It provides a nice SQL exploration tool to help.
+It has some useful quries stored.
+Maybe some visualization, too.
+Want to use Pandas?
+Cool, we've got `nflreadpy` here.
+Love SQL?
+Got you some CSV's.

+With it, there's effort to try to take off sharp edges, like the wide array of various ID's that may or may not exist for any given player.
+On that, I decided to add another ID (yamplayer_id)--though I was reticent to throw another into the ring.
+However, the goal is to utilize the others, hash them, and create a unique ID which you can reliably join on without having to worry about it.
+It is injected into every data table.

+For datasets of reasonable size, which take a long time to gather, or are static, I've tried to include here without having to gather them yourself.
+I can't guarantee they're up to date, though, so please make sure to check them for the most recent data if they're included and not static.

+Also, a note on YAS data.
+Originally, I'd planned to include RAS data, but the links to download it directly are broken, and I didn't want to scrape it when most of the combine data used is available through `nflreadpy`.
+It does mean that it misses two of the drills of the ten.
+Rather than try to find less reliable data sources or scraping RAS, I decided to compute it without those two.
+That's also because there's a quirk about RAS data; it isn't recomputed every year.
+The idea is that it ranks players by their percentile for their position, but if it isn't refreshed yearly with every new class, the meaning of the metric changes.
+It is not a measure of a player's athletic score given all known players in draft classes before _and_ after, but only with respect to the players who have come before them.
+So, I have two versions.
+One is calculated like RAS, named historical, which calculates based on the players who have gone through the combine at the time that player does their testing.
+The other calculates their score based on every player, regardless of whether they came before.
+So, all of that is to say that YAS should ideally follow RAS and is heavily inspired by it, but is not exactly the same.

+On depth charts, you'll notice there's a legacy and modern.
+The schema in `nflreadpy` changed after the 2024 year for some reason, and is now completely different.
+I have them as different datasets.
+I may attempt to reconcilethem at some point, but at time of writing, have not.
+It might be worth double checking whether I did since writing this, since it's easy to forget updating a readme.

 ## Quick Start

 **1. Install dependencies:**